MagicXIV/MarkupCourseJasmijn/02_formatted_manuscript/README.md

 Deliverable 2: Formatted markup manuscript.

-Place the PDF version of your manuscript in this directory.
-See course manual for requirements.
+Included is the PDF version of my manuscript.